Mobile game: Distribution

-Until the launch of Apple App Store, in the US, the majority of mobile games were sold by wireless carriers, such as AT&T Mobility, Verizon Wireless, Sprint Corporation and T-Mobile US.
+Until the launch of Apple App Store in the US, the majority of mobile games were sold by wireless carriers such as AT&T Mobility, Verizon Wireless, Sprint Corporation and T-Mobile US.
 In Europe, games were distributed equally between carriers and off-deck, third-party stores.

 After the launch of Apple App Store, the mobile OS platforms like Apple iOS, Google Android, and Microsoft Windows Phone, the mobile OS developers themselves have launched digital download storefronts that can be run on the devices using the OS or from software used on PCs.
-These storefronts (like Apple's iOS App Store) act as centralized digital download services from which a variety of entertainment media and software can be downloaded, including games and nowadays majority of games are distributed through them.
+These storefronts (like Apple's iOS App Store) act as centralized digital download services from which a variety of entertainment media and software can be downloaded, including games and nowadays the majority of games are distributed through them.

-The popularity of mobile games has increased in the 2000s, as over US$3 billion worth of games were sold in 2007 internationally, and projected annual growth of over 40%.
+The popularity of mobile games has increased throughout the 2000s, as over US $3 billion worth of games were sold internationally in 2007, and the industry is projected to have an annual growth of over 40%.
 Ownership of a smartphone alone increases the likelihood that a consumer will play mobile games.
 Over 90% of smartphone users play a mobile game at least once a week.

 Many mobile games are distributed free to the end user, but carry paid advertising: examples are Flappy Bird and Doodle Jump.
 The latter follows the "freemium" model, in which the base game is free but additional items for the game can be purchased separately.
 Some of the most popular mobile game developers and publishers include Gameloft and King.